- Print

 Scripts

-In the following example, users who have this role can deploy configurations to the Test and Development environments, but not the Production or Default environments.
+In the following example, users who have this role can deploy configurations to the Test and Development environments, but not the Production environment.
+This permission affects Manage, the Lasernet Config web app, and Lasernet Developer.

-Example of a Config Server and Developer Security Role
+Example of a Config & Developer Security Role

-In this example of a Config Server and Developer security role:
+In this example of a Config & Developer security role:

-Environments and Print Servers are selected in Security > Lasernet Config Server.
+Environments and Print Servers are selected in the Administrative Rights list.

-Environments, Forms, and Scripts are selected in Security > Lasernet Developer.
+Environments, Forms, and Scripts are selected in the Lasernet Developer list.

-If they click Deploy in the toolbar, they can deploy a Lasernet configuration only to the Test and Development environments.
+If they click Deploy in Manage, they can deploy a Lasernet configuration only to the Test and Development environments.

 In Lasernet Developer, they have access to only the Environments, Forms (and Subforms and Phrases), and Scripts areas in the Tools area, and the corresponding items in the View menu.
 Other areas such as the Resources area, and the profile administration tools, are not displayed.

-Security roles in the Monitor category determine which environments a user has access to through the Lasernet Monitor application.
+Security roles in the Monitor category in the Lasernet Config Web App determine which environments a user has access to through the Lasernet Monitor application.

 On the Environments tab, the checkboxes in the Access Rights column specify which environments the user has access to.

-Security roles in the Client category determine a user’s capabilities in Lasernet Web Client.
+Security roles in the Job Status category determine a user’s capabilities in the Job Status area of Manage.

-On the Environments tab, the checkboxes in the Access Rights column specify which environments the user can control through the Web Client.
+In the Environments area of the security role’s properties pane, the Environment Access list specifies which environments the user can control in the Job Status area.

-On the Security tab, select the Administrator checkbox to grant a user full administrative control in the Web Client.
+In the Security area, select the Administrator checkbox to grant a user full administrative control in the Job Status area.

-Visibility of all jobs in the Web Client.
+Visibility of all jobs in in the Job Status area.
 Non-administrative users see only particular jobs there.

-The ability the change the JobInfos for jobs in the Web Client.
+The ability the change the JobInfos for jobs, and add and remove file attachments for jobs.

 Note

-If the Administrator checkbox is selected for a user’s role, the user is granted the full set of Web Client permissions described above.
-As a result, the Write and Delete checkboxes on the Members tab (described below) have no effect on that user.
+If the Administrator checkbox is selected for a user’s role, the user is granted the full set of permissions described above.
+As a result, the Write and Delete checkboxes in the Members area of the pane have no effect on that user.

-Write: The user can change the JobInfos for jobs in the Web Client.
+Write: The user can change the JobInfos for jobs.

-However, a non-administrative user will not see any jobs in the Web Client unless the Client security role that they are a member of is added to the Security tab of a module (in the configuration that the Lasernet environment is running).
+The Write and Delete rights apply only if the Administrator checkbox is not selected, meaning that the members of the groups who have this role are non-administrative users.
+These users will not see any jobs in the Job Status area unless the Job Status security role that they are a member of is added to the Security tab of a module (in the configuration that the Lasernet environment is running).
 This configuration change is done in Lasernet Developer.
-After that Lasernet configuration is deployed to the Lasernet environment, jobs appear in the Web Client for users who have that role.
+After that Lasernet configuration is deployed to the Lasernet environment, jobs appear in the Job Status area for users who have that role.
 For example, they will see jobs that are paused at the module that their role was added to.

 Printer Service